There are different reasons you might be on a fixed income. For example, you might receive disability payments, or you could be retired.

 You might downsize to a smaller home and if that saves you a few hundred dollars a month, it's a big difference in your budget.

 You might also want to move somewhere that has a lower cost of living and lower taxes.

 If you're on a fixed income, try to eliminate as much debt as you can.
-Create a strategy as part of your budget to eliminate debt, starting with the most expensive debt first.
+You may check the best debt settlement companies or create a strategy as part of your budget to eliminate debt, starting with the most expensive debt first.